 - Complete CASA training as directed by the National CASA Association guidelines.

-- Attend in-service trainings and assist with facilitation of trainings if requested.
+- Attend in-service training and assist with facilitation of training if requested.

 - Attend conferences, seminars and meetings as requested by the Program Coordinator.